HSBC Bank USA is the American subsidiary of HSBC — a British multinational investment bank headquartered in London.

 After you submit your application, you’ll get an email regarding your application status and directions for the next steps.

-If the bank needs additional information they’ll let you know.
-Once you’re approved, you’ll have access to online banking and account information.
+If the bank needs additional information, they’ll let you know.
+Once approved, you’ll have access to online banking and account information.

 HSBC Bank Promotions